B. J. RAM RAO

 I have lived and worked over eight years in the USA, Canada, Holland, Germany and Singapore.

-After earning a first class BE in electronics & communications engineering, I enjoy a fulfilling thirty-two year tech. career to date.
+My first class BE in electronics & communications engineering in 1980, resulted in a fulfilling thirty-two year tech. career.

-Between 1981 and the present, I have worked in some of India's large global IT companies and engineering giants.
+Post 1981, I worked in some of India's large global IT companies

 Personal CAD Systems, California; Bell-Northern Research Canada;